ZAP Alias

-The ZAP Alias Roadster was a proposed plug-in electric three-wheeled sports car, from the defunct American electric car maker ZAP in Santa Rosa, California.
+The ZAP Alias Roadster was a proposed plug-in electric three-wheeled sports car from the defunct American electric carmaker ZAP in Santa Rosa, California.

 History

 The project was initiated in 2007 through a collaboration between ZAP and Lotus Engineering, the UK-based automotive engineering company, who assisted with the development of the vehicle.
 Plans for a Kentucky production facility fell through, and in 2010 ZAP subsequently announced that Zhejiang Jonway Automobile would be contracted to manufacture the car in China.
 With the collapse of ZAP on or before 2017, the vehicle never went into production and the fate of the prototype(s) is unknown.

 Technical details

 The vehicle has three wheels, two at the front, each containing an electric wheel-motor, and one at the rear.
 Its batteries are fitted underneath the vehicle in a reinforced composite battery box.
 The performance announced in 2008 was 0-60 mph in 5.7 seconds, with a top speed of 156 mph and a range of 100 mi.
 Initially planned to go into production in 2009, the first Alias pre-production unit was unveiled at NADA 2009.

 During the 2010 North American International Auto Show (NAIAS) in Detroit, Michigan from January 11–24, 2010, the company revealed the revised specifications for the 216-volt AC induction motor-powered Alias prototype as 0–60 mph in 7.8 seconds, with a top speed of 75 mph and a range up to 100 mi.
 The vehicle was to be homologated as a motorcycle.